Galeria-Kaufhof/opendatalayer-plugins-kaufhof/README.md

 })
 ```

-All this is necessary because of the poor ES6 module support in node.
+*NOTE: All existing hacks are necessary because of the poor ES6 module support in node.
 As soon as the support becomes native,
-we can get rid of many ES6->ES5 transpilation workarounds that are currently used throughout the ODL project.
+we can get rid of many ES6->ES5 transpilation workarounds that are currently used throughout the ODL project.*